Umbra & the Volcan Siege

 The Mellotron use is actually quite heavy; flute parts on Cross My Heart and Happy Times, and some excellent strings on Sentimental Song.
 There are more flutes on the song part of Everything Picture itself, then during the improv section, keyboard man Matt Jones utilises the strings superbly, particularly in the quiet section and then to the end.
 I believe Ultrasound bought an M400 from Streetly at considerable cost; I've no idea what's happened to it since the split, but hopefully it was passed on to a deserving case.

 I have to recommend Everything Picture, even to die-hard progheads; it's a good album, though 'great' eludes it, mainly due to the sometimes rather indifferent songwriting.
 Good record, good Mellotron.
-Don't spend a fortune, but pick it up if you see it at a sensible price (I did), the same going for Play for Today.
+Don't spend a fortune, but pick it up if you see it at a sensible price (I did).

 Live at Roadburn (2013, 53.08) ***½/T